FujiwaraChoki/todo-list-cpp/README.md

 5. Use the "Save Tasks" and "Load Tasks" buttons to save and load tasks to/from a file.
 6. Cached tasks are automatically loaded from the cache file on startup.

-## Screenshots

-You can add screenshots or GIFs of your application here if you want to showcase its interface and features.

 ## Author

 This project was created by [Sami Hindi](https://samihindi.com).